Shuvam-Banerji-Seal/Simple-Banking-System-in-C/README.md

 - The code assumes that the "account.txt" file exists or can be created in the current directory.
 - User input is validated for basic data types (string and integer).

-I hope this comprehensive explanation, combining the strengths of previous responses and addressing identified shortcomings, provides a clear understanding of the code and its functionality.